Chilled Cucumber Soup (Creamy 10-Minute No-Cook Recipe)

 1. Peel and chop the cucumbers into chunks.

-2. Add cucumbers, Greek yogurt, garlic, dill, lemon juice, and olive oil to a blender.
+2. Add the cucumbers, Greek yogurt, garlic, dill, lemon juice, and olive oil to a blender.

 3. Blend until smooth and creamy.
 Taste and season with salt and pepper.